-Step 9 and 10: If the student is determined to have received more grant aid than they were determined to have earned, the grants will be calculated to determine if the student must return unearned grant funds.
+Step 9: If the student is determined to have received more grant aid than they were determined to have earned, the grants will be calculated to determine if the student must return unearned grant funds.
 Federal regulations allow for a 50% grant protection applied to any disbursed amount.
 If the student is determined to owe unearned grant funds, the institution will typically* repay the applicable federal student aid program on the student’s behalf.
 This will prevent the student from being in an over-award situation with the U.S. Department of Education.
-The student will still owe any returned funds to the institution.
+However, the student will still owe any returned funds to the institution.

 As noted above, the school will typically* return any unearned grant funds for which the student is responsible to the U.S. Department of Education on behalf of the student.
 Then the student would not owe a repayment of Title IV grant funds to the U.S. Department of Education, however, they may be billed for the amount of returned unearned grant funds by the institution (not considered a Pell Overpayment Title IV debt).

 *The school could determine that the student must return the unearned Pell Grant directly to the government, creating a Pell Overpayment of Title IV debt.
 The student would be notified in writing within 30 days of the determination that the student is responsible to repay unearned funds within 45 days of notification.
 If it is not repaid within 45 days, the student will be reported as having received an overpayment and will not be eligible for federal Title IV funds at any school until this is repaid.
 You do not have to repay a grant overpayment if the original amount of the overpayment is $50 or less.